For ACL Members and their Guests only. Amenity tags required on walking trails

-Property owners can enjoy a beautiful and scenic thirteen-mile trail system which circles the entire development.
+Property owners can enjoy a beautiful and scenic 13-mile trail system which circles the entire development.
 You may negotiate the paths by hiking, 4-wheeled ATV’s or golf carts.
 Vehicles must have ACL stickers.
 View map for trail locations.

 See also, Footpaths to Boat Docks map.